Remix: Copyright implications

-The Fair Use agreement allows users to use copyrighted materials without asking the permission of the original creator (section 107 of the federal copyright law).
-Within this agreement, the copyrighted material that is borrowed must be used under specific government regulations.
+The fair use doctrine allows users to use copyrighted materials without asking the permission of the original creator (section 107 of US federal copyright law).
+This doctrine specifies limitations on borrowing copyrighted material.
 Material borrowed falls under fair use depending on the amount of original content used, the nature of the content, the purpose of the borrowed content, and the effect the borrowed content has on an audience.
-Unfortunately, there are no distinct lines between copyright infringement and abiding by fair use regulations while producing a remix.
+There are no distinct lines between copyright infringement and abiding by fair use regulations while producing a remix.
 However, if the work that is distributed by the remixer is an entirely new and transformative work that is not for profit, copyright laws are not breached.
 The key word in such considerations is transformative, as the remix product must have been either sufficiently altered or clearly used for a sufficiently different purpose for it to be safe from copyright violation.

 In 2012, Canada's Copyright Modernization Act explicitly added a new exemption which allows non-commercial remixing.

 In 2013, the US court ruling Lenz v.
 Universal Music Corp. acknowledged that amateur remixing might fall under fair use and copyright holders are requested to check and respect fair use before doing DMCA take down notices.

-In June 2015, a WIPO article named "Remix Culture and Amateur Creativity: A Copyright Dilemma" acknowledged the "age of remixing" and the need for a copyright reform.
+In June 2015, a WIPO article titled "Remix Culture and Amateur Creativity: A Copyright Dilemma" acknowledged the "age of remixing" and the need for copyright reform.